MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-faq.md

 ##### Do you need to use XAML if you want to use WinUI 3?
 No. UI controls can be created in code.
+You can also use XAML if preferred, which means that you can reuse your XAML when migrating from UWP/WPF to WinUI 3.

 ##### Does WinUI 3 have a designer?
-No.
+Not yet.

 TODO: Will we?

 ##### Do I need to use WinForms or WPF when creating GUIs in WinUI 3 apps?
 No. WinUI 3 is a full-fledged UI framework.
+You can integrate WinUI 3 into your WinForms / WPF apps, but WinUI 3 doesn't have a dependency on WinForms or WPF.

-##### Does Windows App SDK include UWP and WinUI?
+##### Does Windows App SDK include WinUI 3?
 Windows App SDK includes WinUI 3; WinUI 3 is a subset of Windows App SDK.

+##### Does Windows App SDK include WinUI 2?
 WinUI 2 and UWP are not included as part of Windows App SDK.

-##### Does Windows App SDK include multiple versions of WinUI?
-TODO
+WinUI 2 ships as a standalone NuGet package.

 ##### Can I do everything that I can do with WinUI 2 using WinUI 3?
 Not quite.
 WinUI 3 isn't an in-place upgrade of WinUI 2.
-WinUI 3 is a new technology that's meant to replace WinUI 2.
+WinUI 3 is a new technology that's meant to replace WinUI 2 as we work towards feature parity between UWP / WinUI 2.x and Windows App SDK / WinUI 3.

 ##### Can I use WinUI 3 without using Windows App SDK?
 No. WinUI 3 ships as a subset of Windows App SDK.

-##### Could I build a clone of Notepad or Paint with Windows App SDK and WinUI 3?
-TODO

 ##### Can I use WinUI 3 in Win32 apps?